andreashlarsen/BayesFit/README.md

 python bayesfit.py < inputfile.txt
 ```
 where each line in the inputfile corresponds to the options that are prompted for (default value are used if line is left blank).
-for model with 3 parameters, fitted against a single dataset, the inputfile has the form:
+For a model with 3 parameters, fitted against a single dataset, the inputfile has the form:
 ```
 line 1 : output directory (default: output_bayesfit)
 line 2 : number of contrasts (default: 1)